 Here’s what FAFSA offers:

 - Loans: Student loans make up the majority of most students’ aid packages.
 Some come directly from the federal government, while others are made available through individual lenders.
-Understand the difference between the two types of loans you could receive, subsidized and unsubsidized loans.
+It’s important to understand the difference between the two types of loans you could receive, subsidized and unsubsidized.
 With subsidized loans, the government pays the interest while you are in school, up until the grace period ends.
-Unsubsidized loans on the other hand means you are responsible for paying the interest that begins to accrue when the loan is disbursed.
+Unsubsidized loans on the other hand mean you are responsible for paying the interest that begins to accrue when the loan is disbursed.

-- Work study loans: The federal work-study programs give students the opportunity to work part-time to earn money for college expenses.
+- Work-study: The federal work-study programs allow students to work part-time to earn money for college expenses.
 These jobs are either on-campus or off-campus and sometimes relate to your field of study.

-- Grants: A grant is money that you don’t need to pay back and is based on your Expected Family Contribution.
-The lower your Expected Family Contribution (EFC) – a number used by your school to determine your federal student aid eligibility and financial aid award—the higher your chances of qualifying for a Federal Pell Grant, or a Federal Supplemental Educational Opportunity Grant (FSEOG).
+- Grants: A grant is money that you don’t need to pay back and is based on your Expected Family Contribution (EFC).
+The lower your EFC – a number used by your school to determine your federal student aid eligibility and financial aid award—the higher your chances of qualifying for a Federal Pell Grant, or a Federal Supplemental Educational Opportunity Grant (FSEOG).

 Scholarships are a great way to help leave college debt-free.
-Essentially, scholarships are free money usually awarded to students based on academic achievements, field of study, minority group membership and GPA.
-The federal government, state government, college or career schools, non-profit organizations, your school’s financial aid website and your course department website, high school guidance counselors, public libraries are excellent places to ask about scholarships.
+Essentially, scholarships are free money usually awarded to students based on academic achievements, the field of study, minority group membership, and GPA.
+The federal government, state government, college or career schools, non-profit organizations, high school guidance counselors, and public libraries are excellent places to ask about scholarships.
 Stay ahead of deadlines and do your best to apply early.

 According to the Federal Trade Commission, you should never need to pay for a scholarship.
-Keep a lookout for these tip-offs that the “scholarship” is a scam:
+Keep a lookout for these tip-offs that a potential “scholarship” is a scam:

 - “The scholarship is guaranteed or your money back.”